-Today, it has evolved into a week-long colorful and energetic celebration of life and bountiful harvests.
+Today, it has evolved into a week-long colorful, and energetic celebration of life and bountiful harvests.

 History of the Kadayawan Festival

 In the 1970s, then-Mayor Elias B. Lopez, encouraged the Davao ethnic tribes to showcase their thanksgiving rituals.
-In 1986, the Davao City government launched a project that aimed to unite the people during the turbulent times of the Martial Law.
+In 1986, the Davao City government launched a project that aimed to unite the people during the turbulent times of Martial Law.

-Every 3rd week of August each year, thousands of tourists in Davao wear a Kadayawan costume to join and experience the Kadayawan street party, feast on the best Davao delicacies, and enjoy the Floral Float Parade, among other equally entertaining events.
+Every 3rd week of August each year, thousands of tourists in Davao wear a Kadayawan costume to join and experience the Kadayawan street party, feast on the best Davao delicacies and enjoy the Floral Float Parade, among other equally entertaining events.
 It’s no wonder that Kadayawan has come to be known as the king of Philippine festivals.

-From street dancing and a floral parade to trade fairs, the Kadayawan festival is a whirlwind of activity and colors, honoring Davao city’s historical, cultural and artistic heritage.
+From street dancing and a floral parade to trade fairs, the Kadayawan Festival is a whirlwind of activity and colors, honoring Davao city’s historical, cultural and artistic heritage.

 Experience a unique local experience that you will never forget.
 Learn why Dabawenyos celebrate it, when is it usually held, and get some travel tips on how to best enjoy this festival.